William Henry Bragg: World War I

-Inspired by William Lawrence's methods for locating enemy guns by the sound of their firing, the output from six microphones miles apart along the coast were recorded on moving photographic film.
+Inspired by Lawrence's methods for locating enemy guns by the sound of their firing, the output from six microphones miles apart along the coast were recorded on moving photographic film.
 Sound ranging is much more accurate in the sea than in the turbulent atmosphere.
 They were able to localize the sites of distant explosions, which were used to obtain the precise positions of British warships and of minefields.

-University College London

-After the war Bragg returned to University College London, where he continued to work on crystal analysis.
+After the war, Bragg returned to University College London, where he continued to work on crystal analysis.

 Royal Institution

-From 1923, he was Fullerian Professor of Chemistry at the Royal Institution and director of the Davy Faraday Research Laboratory.
-This institution was practically rebuilt in 1929–30 and, under Bragg's directorship many valuable papers were issued from the laboratory.
-In 1919, 1923, 1925 and 1931 he was invited to deliver the Royal Institution Christmas Lecture on The World of Sound; Concerning the Nature of Things, Old Trades and New Knowledge and The Universe of Life respectively.
+In 1923, Bragg was appointed Fullerian Professor of Chemistry at the Royal Institution and Director of the Davy Faraday Research Laboratory.
+This institution was practically rebuilt in 1929–1930 and, under Bragg's directorship, many valuable papers were issued from the laboratory.
+In 1919, 1923, 1925, and 1931, he was invited to deliver the Royal Institution Christmas Lecture on The World of Sound; Concerning the Nature of Things, Old Trades and New Knowledge and The Universe of Life respectively.

-The Royal Society and the coming war
+Royal Society and World War II

-Bragg was elected president of the Royal Society in 1935.
+In 1935, Bragg was elected President of the Royal Society.
 The physiologist A. V. Hill was biological secretary and soon A. C. G. Egerton became physical secretary.
-During World War I all three had stood by for frustrating months before their skills were employed for the war effort.
+During World War I, all three had stood by for frustrating months before their skills were employed for the war effort.
 Now the cause of science was strengthened by the report of a high-level Army committee on lessons learned in the last war; their first recommendation was to "keep abreast of modern scientific developments".
 Anticipating another war, the Ministry of Labour was persuaded to accept Hill as a consultant on scientific manpower.
 The Royal Society compiled a register of qualified men.
 They proposed a small committee on science to advise the Committee on Imperial Defence, but this was rejected.
-Finally in 1940, as Bragg's term ended, a scientific advisory committee to the War Cabinet was appointed.
-Bragg died in 1942.
+Finally in 1940, as his term ended, a scientific advisory committee to the War Cabinet was appointed.
+He was among the 2,300 names of prominent persons listed on the Nazis' Black Book, of those who were to be arrested on the invasion of Great Britain and turned over to the Gestapo.

-Honours and awards
+Personal life and death

+In 1889, in Adelaide, Bragg married Gwendoline Todd, a skilled water-colour painter and the daughter of astronomer Charles Todd.
+They had three children; Gwendolen, Lawrence, and Robert.
+Gwendolen married architect Alban Caroe.
+Bragg taught Lawrence at the University of Adelaide, and Robert was killed in the Battle of Gallipoli.

+Bragg played tennis and golf, and as a founding member of the North Adelaide and Adelaide University lacrosse clubs, contributed to the introduction of lacrosse to South Australia.
+He was also the Secretary of the Adelaide University Chess Association.

+Bragg died of heart failure on 12 March 1942 in London at the age of 79.